-Celland Molecular Biology (CMB) is an interdisciplinary field that represents the frontiers of biology and medicine.
+Cell and Molecular Biology (CMB) is an interdisciplinary field that represents the frontiers of biology and medicine.
 Advances in multi-omics sequencing approaches and imaging techniques have signalled a shift in modern biology to focus on understanding the function of genes at the molecular, cellular and organismic levels.

 It is in this background that the University launched the Cell and Molecular Biology programme in 2008.
 As the first in the region to focus on the study of molecular and cellular biology, the programme offers an integrated curriculum that provides students a solid knowledge base in areas such as stem cell biology, cancer cell biology, organelle dynamics, genomics and more.
-CMB students receive intensive training in laboratory techniques, knowledge gathering and analysis as well as scientific communication, all with the goal of preparing students for undertaking future research-related work in CMB and beyond.
+CMB students receive intensive trainings in laboratory techniques, data analysis, literature search, as well as scientific writing and communication, all with the goal of preparing students for undertaking future research-related work in CMB and beyond.